 where there is always a lively post-hunt discussion.

 Who can participate?

 All middle and high school students and their families are invited.

-Students can go out indivudually or in teams.
+Participants can go out individually or in groups.

 Those that don't feel comfortable alone in the woods can go with one of us.

-Parents and other family members are also invited to go out as part of a team.
+Parents and other family members are totally welcome to participate.

-For older students, this can be either an exciting competitive event or just a great way to spend time with family.
+For older students, this can be either an exciting competitive event or just a fun new way to spend time in the woods.